shruthir2517/AI_Impact_On_Student/README.md

 # AI_Impact_On_Student
-A data-driven analysis of 50,000 student records exploring the impact of Generative AI on academic performance, exam anxiety, and skill retention.
-Completed as the capstone project for the Junior Data Analytics program by NPower Canada.
+A collaborative data-driven analysis of 50,000 student records exploring the impact of Generative AI on academic performance.
+Completed as a group capstone project (Scrum Group 6) for the Junior Data Analytics program by NPower Canada.